-SFI also serves as a tool to develop strategies and plans.
 By understanding the potential future environment, organizations can better understand and anticipate risk and take advantage of opportunities.
-For example, SFI has identified new requirements and emerging capabilities.
 This information can support decisions about investments, planning efforts, and exercises.
-SFI can also help establish a research agenda for the field of emergency management.
+SFI can also help establish a research agenda for the field of emergency management in your communities.

 The SFI Community and FEMA